 The Easterlin Paradox is the finding that raising GDP doesn’t raise aggregate life satisfaction over the long-term.

-A study on Give Directly that suggests adaptation and comparison effects.
+A study on cash transfers that suggests adaptation and comparison effects:

-Paper suggesting that making people wealthier didn’t decrease depressive symptoms.
+A paper suggesting that making people wealthier didn’t decrease depressive symptoms:

-Paper discussing the fact that China became less satisfied despite economic progress.
+A paper discussing the fact that China became less satisfied despite economic progress:

 Effective treatments